kasia-omm/art-sea/README.md

 ## Site Goals

 ArtSea site goal is to encourage the user to choose ArtSea for their party.
-In order to achieve this goal, user must find the navigation through the website quick an easy.
+In order to achieve this goal, user must find the navigation through the website quick and easy.
 According to The Web Content Accessibility Guidelines (WCAG) [WCAG](https://blog.hubspot.com/blog/tabid/6307/bid/30557/6-guidelines-for-exceptional-website-design-and-usability.aspx) websites must be

 Perceivable: Visitors are aware of the content on your site.<br>
 Operable: The functionality of your website should be possible in different ways.<br>